John Edel, Executive Director

 Abby Lundrigan, Education and Marketing Coordinator

 Abby Lundrigan originally started at The Plant as a volunteer in August of 2012, where she assisted with special events and tours.
 In the Fall of 2013, Abby started a new staff position as Plant Chicago’s Education and Marketing Coordinator, where she coordinates tours, manages social media, and works on expanding Plant Chicago’s educational programming.
-She is currently completing her degree in Art History at DePaul University, and will continue on to study architectural preservation in graduate school.
-Abby became interested in urban agriculture in Chicago and The Plant through her position as President of DePaul’s Urban Farming Organization.
-Previously she has interned for the Chicago Food Policy Advisory Council, and is currently an intern for Bike-A-Bee, a local organization which maintains beehives in community gardens across Chicago via bicycle, including on the rooftop of The Plant.
+Previously she has worked with the Chicago Food Policy Advisory Council, and is a partner in Bike a Bee, a local organization that maintains beehives in community gardens across Chicago via bicycle, including on the rooftop of The Plant.